 TYPICAL POST-DIVORCE SCENARIO:

-After my divorce, my ex was responsible for paying on several credit cards.
+“After my divorce, my ex was responsible for paying on several credit cards.
 The credit card companies refused to remove me from the accounts, so the judge ordered my ex to pay them in a timely way to avoid credit problems for me.
-He did not pay them in a timely way and it took three months for the creditors to contact me and ask me to pay since he didn’t.
+He did not pay them in a timely way, and it took three months for the creditors to contact me and ask me to pay since he didn’t.
 I have begun making payments and filed a contempt order with the court.
 But each credit card company and their collection agencies (for those who sold the debt) reported delinquencies and collections on my credit report.
-Is there any way to dispute this on my credit?
+Is there any way to dispute this on my credit?”

-Your attorney should have brought to your attention that spouses who are assigned certain accounts to pay in a divorce decree do not always follow through on those assignments.
+Your divorce attorney should have brought to your attention that spouses who are assigned certain accounts to pay in a divorce decree do not always follow through on those assignments.
 Some fail to pay because they truly cannot afford to; others don’t pay because they don’t manage their finances well, and some don’t pay out of spite.
 You get the picture.
 In any event, counting on an ex-spouse can be a high-risk venture!

 We realize that communicating with an ex-spouse can be unpleasant.
 However, the more information you have, the better off you will be to make decisions concerning your current situation.
-If things are really bad between you, communicate in writing or through a lawyer.
+If things are really bad between you, it may be best to communicate in writing or through a lawyer.